brandonlou/Waktu/README.md

 4. Run `npm start` to start the Electron app.

 ### Packaging for macOS
-1. From the project root, run `npm run build-mac`.
+1. From the project root, run `npm run package-mac`.
 2. Open the application bundle located in `Waktu-darwin-x64/Waktu.app`.

 ## Usage